yoyowallet/yoflow/docs/flow.md

 Called via POST `/app/model/<id>/<state>/`

-Note. there is no authentication hook for this - it will be called on **all** state transitions.
+Note. the only authentication hook for this is `authenticate` - it will be called on **all** state transitions.

 **Parameters:**